MicrosoftDocs/EMDocs/contributor-guide/authoring-in-markdown.md

     ![This is an example of a red square used as a callout.](./media/create-images-markdown/gs13noauth.png)

 - Avoid whitespace on edges of screenshots.
 If you crop a screenshot in a way that leaves white background at the edges, add a single pixel gray border around the image.
-If using Paint, use the lighter gray in the default color pallete (0xC3C3C3).
+If using Paint, use the lighter gray in the default color palette (0xC3C3C3).
 If using some other graphic app, the RGB color is R195, G195, 195.
 You can easily add a gray border around an image in Visio--to do this, select the image, select Line, and ensure the the correct color is set, and then change the line weight to 1 1/2 pt.
-Screenshots should have a 1-pixel-wide gray border so that white areas of the screenshot do not blur into the web page.
+Screenshots should have a 1-pixel-wide gray border so that white areas of the screenshot do not blend into the web page.

     Example: